frontendpatterns/frontendpatterns.dev/src/content/patterns/debugging-setup.md

 ---
 # Debugging Setup

-Set up debugging tools and breakpoints for efficient problem solving.

 ## Problem

 Without this pattern, the premise that setting up debugging tools and breakpoints for efficient problem solving falls apart, and small changes trigger cascading regressions.